Taskstream ePortfolio & Assessments

 What is Taskstream?

-Students can create personal electronic portfolio(s) that demonstrate skills, knowledge and experience.
-Electronic portfolios are similar to resumes but allow students to use many different forms of media to convey information.
-Students can create multiple ePortfolios to meet a variety of professional, academic, or personal needs.
+Students can create presentation folios that demonstrate skills, knowledge and experience.
+Folios are similar to resumes but allow students to use many different forms of media to convey information.
+Students can create multiple folios to meet a variety of professional, academic, or personal needs.

 Directed Response Folios (DRFs)